kurtdonaldson/uoaproject/README.md

 Instructions for use

 1. npm install
-1a.
-If uploads folder not created, add uploads folder under public
-2. Open SQLite and create a database called blog-database.db in the project folder.
+2. Open PGadmin4 and create a database called blog-database.db
-3. Open and run blog-database.sql in the blog-database.db database.
-This file is located in the sql folder within the project folder.
+3. Navigate to the module folder and run the following command: node blog-database.js
-4. Write changes.
+4.
 5. Add .env file in project foler.
 Add the following to the .env file.
 EMAIL_USERNAME=iguanas22@zohomail.com
 EMAIL_PASSWORD=tDBJzqJ3MqbT